Heinrich Friedrich Niemeyer: Life in Queensland

 In 1883 at the age of 30, Niemeyer emigrated to Queensland with his wife and three daughters on the ship Almora arriving in Brisbane on 23 June 1883.
 Despite having no agricultural experience, he purchased land at Grandchester and commenced creating a farm from virgin bushland.
 On 7 August 1885 he was naturalised as a British subject.
 He is not known to have evanglised during this period, most likely due to the demands of his farm.

 In 1884 Niemeyer was bitten by a death adder (one of the most venomous snakes in the world) and, despite applying a tourniquet, his arm swelled with terrible pain and he believed he was dying.
 His wife reminded him that the Apostle Paul had survived the bite of a deadly snake.
 Niemeyer prayed and regarded his subsequent survival as both a miracle but also a sign from God that he had neglected his calling as an evangelist.
 He began to do missionary work for the apostolic faith and within two years had gathered a congregation, which consisted mainly of German immigrants who were formerly Lutheran.
 He purchased another farm at Hatton Vale.

 Niemeyer was a skilled orator.
 Being a farmer, he easily formed a common bond with other local farmers, particularly as he acquired a reputation of being able to successfully pray for rain.
 There were also schisms within the Lutheran Church in Australia at that time, causing many Queensland Lutheran to question their commitment to the Lutheran faith.
 He is thought to have acquired 2,000 followers in this period.
 Impressed by his achievements, the General Christian Apostolic Mission invited him to return to Germany (at his own expense) to be ordained as an Apostle within the church, which would enable him to "seal" converts in Australia, an important part of the Apostolic ritual.
 He was ordained an Apostle in a ceremony at Osterode am Harz on 25 July 1886.

 In 1889 a church was built on Niemeyer's farm at Hatton Vale.
-He activel encouraged his congregations to retain both their German culture and language by celebrating many religious festivals with traditional German hospitality and built halls in conjunction with the church buildings for this purpose.
+He actively encouraged his congregations to retain both their German culture and language by celebrating many religious festivals with traditional German hospitality and built halls in conjunction with the church buildings for this purpose.
 Members of the congregation were encouraged to use these halls for family celebrations such as weddings and birthday, which helped make the church cohesive culturally, socially and spiritually.
 By 1899 there were nine congregations of the Apostolic Church in Queensland, from Norwell to the south through to Bundaberg to the north, all in districts with a large German immigrant population.